Deriving the contribution of blazars to the Fermi-LAT Extragalactic $\gamma$-ray background at $E>10$ GeV with efficiency corrections and photon statistics: Efficiency Correction Method

 We fit $dN/dS$ using different parameterizations.
 First, we try to fit the data with a PL that gives a chi-square of $\chi^2=21/34/69$ with $13/14/14$ degrees of freedom (d.o.f.) and for $TS>25/20/16$.
 This translates into a $p$-value of $3\times10^{-9}$ ($2\times10^{-3}$) for the case of $TS>16$ ($TS>20$) and therefore strongly disfavors this scenario.
 A BPL shape fits the $dN/dS$ well, giving $\chi^2=2.4/3.7/3.1$ with $12/13/13$ d.o.f. and for $TS>25/20/16$.
 In Tab.~\ref{tab:dNdSfit} we summarize the best-fit values of the indexes and the flux breaks.
 The values of $\gamma_2$, $\gamma_1$, and $S_b$ are consistent among each other for the three datasets.
 The flux break is at $\sim3.5\times 10^{-11}$ ph cm$^{-2}$s$^{-1}$ and the slopes above and below the break are about 2.09 and 1.07 for the sample of sources detected at $TS>20$.
 Moreover, we calculate the significance for the presence of the break by taking the difference between the $\chi^2$ values for the PL and BPL parameterizations and by comparing that $\Delta \chi^2$ to the two additional d.o.f.~of the BPL shape.
 This procedure gives $4.2/5.4/7.9 \sigma$ for $TS>25/20/16$.
 The presence of a flux break is thus significant.
 We also test an LP parameterization for the $dN/dS$ as given in Eq.~\ref{eq:LP}, finding it to be slightly disfavored with respect to the BPL ($\Delta \chi^2=10$ for $TS>20$).
+The value of the $\chi^2$ for the fit with a BPL is much smaller than the number of degrees of freedom, meaning that the uncertainties on the observed $dN/dS$ are overestimated or that correlations are present between flux bins.
+Reducing the magnitude of the uncertainties or taking into account the bin-to-bin correlations would have the result of increasing the $\chi^2$ values and the significance of the break.
+The results that we present for the significance of the break are thus conservative.

 In Fig.~\ref{fig:dNdSfit}, left panel, we show the $dN/dS$ data sets for the three different $TS$ cuts, together with the BPL fit for the case of the $TS>16$ data.
 The $1\sigma$ statistical uncertainty band of the BPL fit is also displayed.
 Comparing the results derived for $TS>25/20/16$, we notice that the corrected $dN/dS$ is compatible among the three cases, and that $TS>16$ significantly improves the precision of the derived source count distribution.
 Likewise, with $TS>16$ we reach a sensitivity of $7.5\times 10^{-12}$ ph cm$^{-2}$s$^{-1}$, allowing us to determine the shape of $dN/dS$ over almost three orders of magnitude.